maximbilan/iOS-AirDrop-Custom-Data/README.md

 iOS Airdrop Custom Data Sample
 =======================

-In iOS 7, Apple introduced AirDrop, a way of sharing files and links between nearby devices using a combination of Bluetooth and Wi-Fi.
+In iOS 7, Apple introduced AirDrop, a way of sharing files and links between nearby devices using a combination of Bluetooth and Wi-Fi.<br>
 If you’re sharing images, or simple web links, you’ll get the simple behavior with UIActivityViewController, but if you want to share custom data into your native application you have to do a little more work.
-I'd like to tell exactly how to do this.
+I'd like to tell exactly how to do this.<br><br>

 You need to register the document types that your application can open with iOS.
 To do this you need to add a document type to your app’s Info.plist for each document type that your app can open.
-Additionally if any of the document types are not known by iOS, you will need to provide an Uniform Type Identifier (UTI) for that document type.
+Additionally if any of the document types are not known by iOS, you will need to provide an Uniform Type Identifier (UTI) for that document type.<br><br>

 <b>To add the document type do the following:</b>